The Management

 involved?

-that several people are determined to be important in the assessment
+that several people are determined to be important to the assessment

 process.
 In some cases, there may be good reasons for wanting

-more people to feel they are part of a key hiring decision since more
+more people to feel they are part of an important hiring decision since numerous

 people will depend on the success of the new hire.
-In other
+In some

 cases, it may be for learning purposes so an internal manager gets